The Service, Sacrifices, and Bravery of Women in Wartime

 Women who shone during the U.S.-Mexico War are remembered at Palo Alto Battlefield National Historical Park.
 Known to the soldiers as the “Maid of Monterrey,” Maria Josefa Zozaya, worked throughout the Battle of Monterey to bring food and water to both sides.
 Meanwhile, at the siege of Fort Texas, Sarah Bowman refused protection underground, instead carrying food and water to “her boys.”
 After she passed away, Bowman received a burial with full military honors.

-Suffragists had met just 13 years before the outbreak of the Cold War to create their Declaration of Sentiments at the Seneca Falls Convention.
+Suffragists had met just 13 years before the outbreak of the Civil War to create their Declaration of Sentiments at the Seneca Falls Convention.
 Though their work was revolutionary and set the stage for later strides in the fight for women’s suffrage, their new ideas on gender equality were quickly pushed aside as the nation turned its attention to abolition.

 Women in the north joined “ladies’ aid” societies by the thousands, preparing packages for soldiers and gathering medical supplies.
 They also hosted large-scale fundraisers on behalf of the troops and filled roles that later became careers long past the war’s end.